2 Functional Overview

 For storage of relatively static data that is expected to be read at a significantly higher rate than it is updated.

 For use in scenarios where other systems that have a dependency on the Active Directory system, such as Group Policy or Message Queuing, are to be deployed.
-When deploying the Active Directory system in support of these other systems, care should be taken to choose the appropriate mode of operation (typically, AD DS) for the Active Directory system.
+When deploying the Active Directory system in support of these other systems, make sure to choose the appropriate mode of operation (typically, AD DS) for the Active Directory system.

 As a directory service for use by applications, such as web portals, that store information about their registered users.
 In scenarios where domain integration capabilities are not required, the AD LDS mode of operation can be a particularly good choice because it does not require support for protocols such as SAMR, LSAD, and LSAT that are not used by the client application in these scenarios.